CollectorOfJack/collectorofjack_astro/src/content/post/2022/2022-12-07-How-Much-Is-My-Jack-Daniels-Collection-Worth.md

 **How many bottles were produced?** That will completely vary based on the release, each release is definitely different, and sometimes, for example the Eric Church bottles there were actually multiple releases over the years.

+## Start to answer the questions "How much is my Jack Daniel's collection worth?"

+You're going to need to do some research on this yourself.
+Please use the [search](/search) feature here on the website to put find what we value some of the bottles at.
+We don't have every Jack Daniel's bottle documented (yet) but are slowly adding to the list of valued items every week as we add new documentation.

 ## Where can I sell my collection?

 That one can be a tricky question to answer, there are a lot of factors to consider.
+If you're interested in us buying your entire collection, feel free to [reach out](/contact).

 **Where do you live?**
 Do you know what the laws are around selling alcohol in your state?